pingtimeout/polaris-tools/benchmarks/README.md

 ## Available Benchmarks

-### Dataset Creation Benchmark

-The CreateTreeDataset benchmark creates a test dataset with a specific structure:

-- `org.apache.polaris.benchmarks.simulations.CreateTreeDataset`: Creates up to 50 entities simultaneously

-This is a write-only workload designed to populate the system for subsequent benchmarks.
+- `org.apache.polaris.benchmarks.simulations.CreateTreeDataset`: Creates a test dataset with a specific structure.
+It is a write-only workload designed to populate the system for subsequent benchmarks.

-### Read/Update Benchmark

-The ReadUpdateTreeDataset benchmark tests read and update operations on an existing dataset:

-- `org.apache.polaris.benchmarks.simulations.ReadUpdateTreeDataset`: Performs up to 20 read/update operations simultaneously

-This benchmark can only be run after using CreateTreeDataset to populate the system.

-### Read-Only Benchmark

-The ReadTreeDataset benchmark is a 100% read workload that fetches a tree dataset in Polaris:

-- `org.apache.polaris.benchmarks.simulations.ReadTreeDataset`: Performs read-only operations to verify namespaces, tables, and views
+- `org.apache.polaris.benchmarks.simulations.ReadTreeDataset`: Performs read-only operations to fetch namespaces, tables, and views.
+Some attributes of the objects are also fetched.
 This benchmark is intended to be used against a Polaris instance with a pre-existing tree dataset.
 It has no side effects on the dataset and can be executed multiple times without any issues.
+- `org.apache.polaris.benchmarks.simulations.ReadUpdateTreeDataset`: Performs read and update operations against a Polaris instance populated with a test dataset.
+It is a read/write workload that can be used to test the system's ability to handle concurrent read and update operations.
+It is not destructive and does not prevent subsequent executions of `ReadTreeDataset` or `ReadUpdateTreeDataset`.

 ## Parameters